SUSEdoc/susedoc.github.io/README.md

   * The build result may be "green" but that does not mean the log is uninteresting.
 Travis does not provide a light-red state, there are only red or green.
 Hence, some smaller issues may be ignored during build.
   * In particular, check the logs for whether your branch is set up for building or whether it is only set up for validation.
-  * If you log in to Travis, you can use the "Trigger Rebuild" button.
+  * If the content of the document you have added to `config.xml` still displays a `404 error` after waiting for a reasonable amount of time, log in to Travis (https://travis-ci.org/).
+Select the build job you are in interested in and click `Restart Build`.
 That can help with:
     * Travis runs that failed because of timeout issues
     * Travis runs that did not lead to a HTML document build/upload because Travis started the build before the `config.xml` was properly configured.